 The understanding of cultural diversity and the practice of cultural humility is part of the UCC mission, and it is relevant to all UCC initiatives and interventions.
-The UCC Diversity Alliance is composed of professional staff and trainees and is charged with strategizing monthly staff dialogues, trainings, and advising UCC leadership on critical matters involving underrepresented groups and identities.
-Interns are encouraged to join the Diversity Alliance and bring their interests, ideas, and experiences to this group that fulfills a vital role in holding the UCC accountable for promoting equity for all identities at the UCC.
+The UCC Diversity Alliance is composed of professional staff and trainees, and is charged with strategizing monthly staff trainings and "Diversity Dialogues" and advising UCC leadership on critical matters involving underrepresented groups and identities.
+Interns are encouraged to join the Diversity Alliance and bring their interests, ideas and experiences to this group that fulfills a vital role in promoting continued growth of cultural humility and equity for all identities at the UCC.